 - Server certificate of the Gateway (with PK).
 This can be signed by the local CA or an external CA. - Server certificate of the Discovery Service (with PK).
 This can be signed by the local CA. - Server certificate of the Catalog (with PK).
-This can be signed by the local CA. - Private asymmetric key for the JWT token, alias jwtsecret.
-The public key is exported to the localhost.keystore.jwtsecret.cer directory. - The API ML keystore is used by API ML services.
+This can be signed by the local CA. - The API ML keystore is used by API ML services.